weaviate/weaviate-io/developers/contributor-guide/current/getting-started/commit-guidelines.md

 Commit template

 ```
-tag: short explanation of the commit
+short explanation of the commit
 ```
 **Note:** This is how the commit message should appear when you use git to commit files and push them to GitHub.